Atlantic Illumination Entertainment Lighting

 Light can also spill into the audience or on to something off stage that I don't want, or it becomes visible to audience members whenever a door is opened or a curtain parted.
 Front-of-house locations, such as judges' tables, are even worse because the light shines back directly into the eyes of the audience.

 The Answer: A worklight kit will solve this problem.
-My chosen fixtures are photographic-style clamp-ons with aluminum reflectors that are narrow and deep.
-These provide good shading of the light source so as to emit a more focused circle of light.
-Line cords are two metres in length to reduce the need for extension cords.
+My chosen fixtures are photographic-style clamp-ons with aluminum reflectors that are narrow and deep and have been painted inside and out in a flat-black colour.
+These provide good shading and control of the light source so as to emit a more focused circle of illumination.
+Line cords are two metres in length to reduce the requirement for extension cords.
 Models with wider reflectors may be used if you want a larger area covered, but be aware that shading will not be as good.

-In addition, I have four clamp-lights with long goosenecks that are more suitable for table lighting because they can be angled right down on to the surface even when clamped horizontally to the lip of the table.
+In addition, I have four weighted-base lights with long goosenecks that are more suitable for table lighting because they can be angled right down on to the surface.
+These too, have the reflectors painted flat black and so provide a well-defined pool of light with a sharp cutoff.

-Any vent holes have been taped over to prevent light escaping.
+Vent holes in the reflectors have been taped over to prevent light escaping.
 This does not cause a problem because the lamps employed have low wattage filaments that generate little heat; thus, blocked air dissipation is not a factor.
-Reflectors are painted flat black inside and out.
-These alterations mean spill and reflected light is completely controlled.
+These alterations, plus the black reflectors, mean spill and bounced light is completely controlled.

-Light Sources: Lamps used are typically 11S14/CL.
-These are 11-watt sign lamps with clear bulbs.
-(A non-frosted bulb type generates less spill.)
-Eleven watts is high enough for dark-adapted eyes, but low enough to not be seen from the more distant house as long as audience members cannot view filaments directly.
+Light Sources: Lamps used are typically 11-watt sign ones with clear bulbs.
+(A non-frosted bulb generates less spill.)
+Eleven watts is high enough for dark-adapted eyes, but low enough to not be seen from more distant house positions as long as audience members cannot view filaments directly.

 Although low in colour temperature, these lamps maintain good colour rendition because they are a white, albeit warm, light source.
-(I abhor blue worklights!).
-Good colour rendition helps in seeing written or typed pages when ink colours are other than black, and for when colour-coding tape needs to be accurately discerned.
+(I abhor blue worklights! -- See Backstage Blues.)
+Good colour rendition helps in seeing written or typed pages when ink colours are other than black, and for when colour-coding sticky tabs and/or spike tape need to be accurately discerned.
 These lamps have life in the thousands of hours and can be left on for days at a time if need be, yet still last years.

 More Light?: Some locations such as a prop table or tech areas may require higher light levels.
-If fixtures are well shielded from the audience's view or are farther from the stage, 40A15/CL (40-watt appliance lamps) can be substituted for the 11S14s as necessary.
+If fixtures are well shielded from the audience's view or are farther from the stage, 40-watt appliance lamps can be substituted for the 11-watt ones as necessary.
 These too, have a clear bulb.
-I carry an inventory of both in this kit with spare lamps stored within the worklight kit's case in corrugated, cardboard sleeves.
-They are placed into labelled, transparent, snap-lid containers, one each for the 11- and 40-watt lamps.
-This protects the spares in transit.
+We carry an inventory of both types protected in corrugated, cardboard sleeves.
+When in transit, to further protect the spares they are placed into a labeled, transparent, snap-lid container, with one side each for the 11- and 40-watt lamps.
+This container is in turn stored in the Worklight Kit.

 Outlet Tester: You will notice in the list below that there is an outlet tester.
 It saves questioning if your worklight lamp or switch is burnt out or not, versus a non-powered outlet.

 I use a simple, hand-held checker consisting of hot & neutral blades and a grounding pin, plus three neon lamps.
 The neons indicate both power and proper polarity by lighting in a predetermined configuration depending on the outlet's wiring.
-(Outlet wiring is not generally a factor with worklights, but could be under other circumstances.)
-For protection during transit, my checker is stored inside a small snap-lid container within the Worklight Kit.
+(Outlet polarity is not a factor with the type of worklights discussed here, but could be under other circumstances.)
+For protection during transit, my checker is stored inside a small snap-lid container within the Worklight Kit and/or Tool Kit and/or Power Distro Kit.

 When one is far away from home and shop,